publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1561.md

  __Training and Education Programs for Sexual Assault Prevention and Response Program__

 [Pub.
+L. 113–66, div.
+A, title XVII, § 1713(c)][/us/pl/113/66/s1713/c], Dec.
+26, 2013, [127 Stat.
+964][/us/stat/127/964], provided that:

+> “The Secretary of Defense shall provide for the inclusion of information and discussion regarding the availability and use of the authority described by [section 674 of title 10][/us/usc/t10/s674], United States Code, as added by subsection (a), as part of the training for new and prospective commanders at all levels of command required by section 585(b) of the National Defense Authorization Act for Fiscal Year 2012 ([Public Law 112–81][/us/pl/112/81]; [10 U.S.C.
+1561][/us/usc/t10/s1561] note).”

+[Pub.
 L. 112–81, div.
 A, title V, § 585][/us/pl/112/81/s585], Dec.
 31, 2011, [125 Stat.
 1434][/us/stat/125/1434], as amended by [Pub.
 L. 112–239, div.
 A, title V, § 574][/us/pl/112/239/s574], Jan.
 2, 2013, [126 Stat.
-1756][/us/stat/126/1756], provided that:
+1756][/us/stat/126/1756]; [Pub.
+L. 113–66, div.
+A, title X, § 1091(c)(2)][/us/pl/113/66/s1091/c/2], Dec.
+26, 2013, [127 Stat.
+876][/us/stat/127/876], provided that:

 >     “(a) __Sexual Assault Prevention and Response Training and Education.—__

 >         “(1)  __Development of curriculum__  __.—__

 >         Not later than one year after the date of the enactment of this Act \[Dec.
 31, 2011\], the Secretary of each military department shall develop a curriculum to provide sexual assault prevention and response training and education for members of the Armed Forces under the jurisdiction of the Secretary and civilian employees of the military department to strengthen individual knowledge, skills, and capacity to prevent and respond to sexual assault.
-In developing the curriculum, the Secretary shall work with experts outside of the Department of Defense who are experts \[in\] sexual assault prevention and response training.
+In developing the curriculum, the Secretary shall work with experts outside of the Department of Defense who are experts in sexual assault prevention and response training.

 >         “(2)  __Scope of training and education__  __.—__